PolMine/GermaParl/README.md

 size("GERMAPARL") # to learn about the size of the corpus
 ```

-## Digging Deeper - Open Educational Resources
+## Digging Deeper - Open Educational Resources (OER)

-### Using Corpora in Social Science Research (UCSSR) Online Slides
+### Using Corpora in Social Science Research (UCSSR)

-The “UCSSR”-slides ([Using Corpora in Social Science
+The “UCSSR” ([Using Corpora in Social Science
-Research](https://polmine.github.io/UCSSR)) - make extensive use of
+Research](https://polmine.github.io/UCSSR)) series of online slides make
-GermaParl and introduce some analytical approaches to parliamentary
+extensive use of GermaParl and introduce some analytical approaches to
-debates.
+parliamentary debates.

 ### Video Tutorials for GermaParl